BulletLOL/km-driver/README.md

-Kernel Driver Communication Framework
+#Kernel Driver Communication Framework

 A Windows kernel driver that creates a hidden communication channel between userland applications and the kernel by hooking into the Windows graphics subsystem.

-📌 What Is This?
+What Is This?

-This project is a kernel-mode driver that allows user-mode programs to perform privileged operations without using standard Windows driver communication (e.g., CreateFile, DeviceIoControl).
+This project is a kernel-mode driver that allows user-mode programs to perform privileged operations without using standard Windows driver communication paths.

-Instead of exposing a visible device, it hooks an internal function in win32kbase.sys, giving usermode a stealthy entry point into kernel space.
+Instead of exposing a device object, it hooks an internal function in win32kbase.sys, providing a stealthy kernel communication channel.

-Think of it as a hidden backdoor-style communication path that does not look like a typical driver.

-✨ Features
+Features
 Memory Operations

-Read/write memory of any process
+Read and write memory of any process

-Direct physical memory access (bypasses normal protections)
+Direct physical memory access

-Allocate/free memory in remote processes
+Allocate and free memory in other processes

-Modify memory protections (RWX, etc.)
+Modify page protections (RWX, etc.)

 Advanced Capabilities

-Bypass Control Flow Guard (CFG)
+Control Flow Guard (CFG) bypass

 Allocate executable kernel memory

 Expose kernel memory to user-mode

-Signature scanning (AOB / pattern scans)
+Signature (pattern) scanning

 Retrieve module base addresses

-Atomic pointer swaps in target processes
+Atomic pointer swapping

 Safety Features

-Validates requests with a static identifier
+Static identifier validation

-Ensures calls originate from user mode
+Ensures the caller is from user mode

-Proper handling of process context switching
+Proper process context switching

-Validates physical memory ranges before mapping
+Physical memory range validation

-🛠️ How It Works
+How It Works

-The driver avoids detection using a clever hooking technique:
+The driver avoids detection using a hook inside the Windows graphics driver:

+Hooking Procedure

-Locates NtGdiPolyPolyDraw inside win32kbase.sys
+Locate NtGdiPolyPolyDraw in win32kbase.sys

-Finds an unused function pointer inside it
+Identify an unused function pointer within it

-Overwrites that pointer with our custom handler
+Replace this pointer with the driver’s handler

-Usermode calls the hooked path → kernel code executes
+User-mode calls the function → kernel handler executes

-No device object.
-No symbolic link.
-No traditional IOCTL interface.

-This makes it much harder for security software to detect.
+This eliminates the need for CreateFile/DeviceIoControl, leaving no driver-visible artifacts.

-🔧 Physical Memory Engine
+Physical Memory Engine

-The physical memory subsystem can:
+Capabilities

-Map any physical address into virtual memory
+Map arbitrary physical addresses

-Support multiple page sizes: 4KB, 2MB, 1GB
+Support 4KB, 2MB, and 1GB pages

-Walk full x64 page tables manually
+Manual page-table walking

 PML4 → PDPT → PD → PT

-Operate safely at high IRQL

-Build mappings on-the-fly for controlled access
+High-IRQL safe mappings

+On-demand mapping construction

-📡 Communication Model
+Communication

-User-mode communicates by calling the hooked function using:
+User-mode sends operations by calling the hooked function with:

 A pointer to a command structure

-A static identifier for validation
+A static validation ID

 An operation code

-The driver processes the request and returns the results through the same structure.
+The driver performs the requested action and writes the results back into the same structure.

-🤔 Why Is This Interesting?
+Why Is This Interesting?

-Typical kernel drivers leave obvious artifacts:
+Traditional drivers leave clear traces:

+Driver objects

 Device objects